AL333Z/fp-lib-design/fp-lib-design.md

 ## Cons:
 - still low level
-- how to specify message acknoledgements?
+- how to specify message confirmation?
 - what if the user needs to implement a never-ending message consumer?
 - concurrency?